Top 10 Best Ancient Civilizations

 21 Songhai Empire

 The Songhai Empire could possibly have been even better than Mali.
-They had complex urbanization, complex security surveillance, and also impressive knowledge for education.
+They had complex urbanization, complex security surveillance, and impressive knowledge for education.
 When they took over the Mali Empire, they inherited a large collection of book knowledge, which could possibly have been half a billion or even more.
 Knowledge from aphrodisiacs to space and time is well documented.

 The Songhai Empire was one of the largest in history.
 Its bureaucracy was the most advanced in the Middle Ages.
 By the 14th century, most of Europe and Asia did not even have prisons.
 Songhai had professional prisons, courts, lawyers, and arguably the more organized system of criminal justice at that time.